Donishjoy/Clinic-Management-System-Java/README.md

 # Clinic-Management-System-Java
-This is a java desktop application for clinic management which enables the doctors to generate the patient prescription,to analyase patient using previous visit history etc.
 The Clinic Management System is a JDBC project designed to manage patient and consultation records.
 Usually, when a patient arrives for the consultation the patient registration and the consultation details must be manually recorded using pen and paper,